Visas

 Required for all applicants:

-- Financial proof: bank statements showing approximately 20 million KRW or USD 20,000 to 25,000, issued within 30 days of your application date.
-The exact threshold varies by university and sub-category.
-Verify the number with your university's international office and with the Korean consulate in your home country.
+• Financial proof: a recent bank statement showing sufficient funds, commonly in the range of roughly 20 million KRW or USD 20,000 to 25,000.
+There is no single government-fixed figure: the exact amount and how recent the statement must be vary by university and sub-category, so confirm both with your university's international office and with the Korean consulate in your home country.
 GKS scholarship recipients can use their award letter in place of bank statements.

 Required for nationals of designated countries:

-- Tuberculosis test results.
-Korea designates roughly 35 high-tuberculosis-burden countries whose nationals must submit a TB test result with their long-term visa application.
+• Tuberculosis test results.
+Korea requires nationals of 35 designated high-tuberculosis-burden countries to submit a TB test result (결핵검진확인서) with their long-term visa application.
 The list is revised periodically.
 Verify whether your country is on the current list at the Korean embassy in your home country before booking your test.
 If required, you must use a clinic approved by Korean immigration.

 For in-Korea status changes: